Galactic diffuse gamma-ray emission from GeV to PeV energies in light of up-to-date cosmic ray measurements: Model of diffuse emission

-The CR propagation and injection parameters were fitted using the measurements of fluxes of Li, Be, B, C, and O by AMS-02 \citep{2017PhRvL.119y1101A,2018PhRvL.120b1101A}, Voyager-1 \citep{2016ApJ...831...18C}, and ACE\footnote{http://www.srl.caltech.edu/ACE/ASC/level2/lvl2DATA\_CRIS.html} \citep{2019SCPMA..6249511Y}.
+In this work we use the CR propagation parameters obtained in \citet{2020JCAP...11..027Y} which fitted the fluxes of Li, Be, B, C, and O by AMS-02 \citep{2017PhRvL.119y1101A,2018PhRvL.120b1101A}, Voyager-1 \citep{2016ApJ...831...18C}, and ACE\footnote{http://www.srl.caltech.edu/ACE/ASC/level2/lvl2DATA\_CRIS.html} \citep{2019SCPMA..6249511Y}.
 To link the Voyager-1 measurements which were expected to take place outside the solar system with the measurements on top of the Earth, a force-field solar modulation model \citep{1968ApJ...154.1011G} is used.
-Two typical setups of the CR propagation model, the diffusion + convection (DC) one \footnote{However, as shown in \citet{2020JCAP...11..027Y}, the fitted convection velocity is close to 0 and the model reduces to a plain diffusion model.} and the diffusion + reacceleration (DR) one are assumed.
-The best-fitting propagation parameters are given in Table \ref{tab:prop} \citep{2020JCAP...11..027Y}, and the comparisons between the best-fitting model predictions and observational data are shown in Fig.~\ref{fig:nuclei} of Appendix A. More details about the fitting procedure and results can be found in \citet{2020JCAP...11..027Y}.
+Two typical setups of the CR propagation model, the diffusion + convection (DC) one\footnote{However, as shown in \citet{2020JCAP...11..027Y}, the fitted convection velocity is close to 0 and the model reduces to a plain diffusion model.} and the diffusion + reacceleration (DR) one are assumed.
+The improvement of the fitting for a model including both reacceleration and convection is expected to be limited since a large convection velocity is disfavored by the data and the DR model already fits the data well \citep{2020JCAP...11..027Y}.
+The best-fitting propagation parameters are given in Table \ref{tab:prop} \citep{2020JCAP...11..027Y}, and the comparisons between the best-fitting model predictions and observational data are shown in Fig.~\ref{fig:nuclei} of Appendix B. More details about the fitting procedure and results can be found in \citet{2020JCAP...11..027Y}.